marcusjoshm/FLIM-FRET-analysis/README.md

   🔬 Welcome to my FLIM-FRET analysis tool! 🔬

 MENU:
+1. Set Input/Output Directories
-1. Preprocessing (.bin to .tif)
+2. Preprocessing (.bin to .tif)
-2. Preprocessing + Processing (.bin to .npz)
+3. Preprocessing + Processing (.bin to .npz)
-3. Visualize (interactive phasor plots)
+4. Visualization (interactive phasor plots)
-4. Segment (interactive phasor segmentation - GMM or manual)
+5. Segmentation (interactive phasor segmentation - GMM or manual)
-5. Average Lifetime (calculate average lifetime from segmented data)
+6. Average Lifetime (calculate average lifetime from segmented data)
-6. Lifetime Images (generate lifetime images from NPZ files)
+7. Lifetime Images (generate lifetime images from NPZ files)
-7. Exit
+8. Exit

-Select an option (1-7):
+Select an option (1-8):
 ```

-*Note: In the actual terminal, the FLIM text appears in green and the FRET text appears in red, with all menu options displayed in yellow for better visibility.*
+*Note: In the actual terminal, the FLIM text appears in green and the FRET text appears in red, with all menu options displayed in yellow for better visibility.
+The menu now includes 8 options instead of 7.*

 ## Table of Contents
 1. [Getting Started](#getting-started)